datenschauer/datenschauer/README.md

 - 👋 Hi, I’m Stefan
-- 👀 I’m interested in Web-Development with Java, Python, but also JavaScript/Typescript and SQL.
+- 👀 I’m interested in Web-Development with Python and Java, but also JavaScript/Typescript and SQL.
 I'm also doing empirical Research in Education.
 - ❤️ I love my wife, my kids, and talking about philosophical and spiritual stuff.
 - 🎲 I'm playing mostly RPG games (tabletop and computer)
 - 🌱 I’m currently working at the University of Regensburg in the Department of Educational Data Science.